 Most Ripping Capacity

-While other cordless (and job site saws) stop at 24″ rip capacity, the Metabo offers a larger table and a 30″ capacity.
-Combined with a popular brand for finish nailers, the Metabo will fit in with most professional (and DIY’er) tool collections.
+While other cordless (and job site saws) stop at a 24″ rip capacity, the Metabo offers a larger table and a 30″ total.
+Combined with a famous brand for finish nailers, the Metabo will fit in with most professional (and DIY’er) tool collections.

-Up until a few years ago Milwaukee and Dewalt dominated the cordless saw landscape.
+Until a few years ago, Milwaukee and Dewalt dominated the cordless saw landscape.

 But Metabo has entered the market with an attractive saw at a great price.
-And with features like 30-inch rip, a 10-inch blade for maximum cut capacity, and the option of a cordless or corded solution (with included adapter).
+It has features like a 30-inch rip, a 10-inch blade for maximum cut capacity, and the option of a cordless or corded solution (with an included adapter).

 Best Value

-Featuring a 8-1/4 inch blade, rack & pinion fence and capacity for a full sheet of plywood this cordless saw is both portable and capable.
+This cordless saw is both portable and capable, featuring an 8-1/4 inch blade, rack & pinion fence, and capacity for a full sheet of plywood.

 One-Key Protected Saw